summer1984/log-analysis-tool/README.md

 ## Getting Started

 Try out the reporting tool with a sample PostgreSQL database containing newspaper articles and web server data.
-The code uses SQL queries to analyze data and answer questions about the site's user activity.

-The program runs from the command line and does not take any input from the user.

 ### Installation

+Create a test environment using Vagrant and VirtualBox

+> Install Vagrant and Virtualbox for your operating system – Ensure that the versions you download are compatible!

-Download the newsdata.sql file to populate the following tables in the database
+Once you've launched your virtual machine, download the newsdb.py program file and newsdata.sql file to populate the following tables in the sample database

   * Articles
   * Authors
   * Log

-Create the following views
+Then create the following views

   ```sql
 CREATE VIEW popular as